Brothers Grimm: Themes and analysis

 "Hansel and Gretel" (1909), illustrated by Arthur Rackham, was a "warning tale" for children.

 The Grimms' legacy contains legends, novellas, and folk stories, the vast majority of which were not intended as children's tales.
 Von Arnim was concerned about the content of some of the tales—such as those that showed children being eaten—and suggested adding a subtitle to warn parents of the content.
 Instead the brothers added an introduction with cautionary advice that parents steer children toward age-appropriate stories.
 Despite von Arnim's unease, none of the tales were eliminated from the collection; the brothers believed that all the tales were of value and reflected inherent cultural qualities.
 Furthermore, the stories were didactic in nature at a time when discipline relied on fear, according to scholar Linda Dégh, who explains that tales such as "Little Red Riding Hood" and "Hansel and Gretel" were written as "warning tales" for children.

 The stories in Kinder- und Hausmärchen include scenes of violence that have since been sanitized.
 For example, in the Grimms' original version of "Snow White", the Queen is Little Snow White's mother, not her stepmother, but still orders her Huntsman to kill Snow White (her biological daughter) and bring home the child's lungs and liver so that she can eat them; the story ends with the Queen dancing at Snow White's wedding, wearing a pair of red-hot iron shoes that kill her.
 Another story, "The Goose Girl", has a servant stripped naked and pushed into a barrel "studded with sharp nails" pointing inward and then rolled down the street.
 The Grimms' version of "The Frog Prince" describes the princess throwing the frog against a wall instead of kissing him.
-To some extent the cruelty and violence may reflected the medieval culture from which the tales originated, such as scenes of witches burning, as described in "The Six Swans".
+To some extent the cruelty and violence may have reflected the medieval culture from which the tales originated, such as scenes of witches burning, as described in "The Six Swans".

 "Rumpelstiltskin", shown here in an illustrated border by Walter Crane, is an example of a "spinning tale".